-See in Glossary, you see less detail compared to when the GameObject is close to the Camera.
-However, by default, Unity uses the same number of triangles to render it at both distances.
-This can result in wasted GPU operations, which can impact performance in your Scene.
+When a GameObject in the Scene is far away from the Camera, you can’t see very much detail, compared to when the GameObject is close to the Camera.
+And even though you can’t see the detail on a distant GameObject, Unity uses the same number of triangles to render it at both distances.

 To optimize rendering, you can use the Level Of Detail (LOD) technique.
 It allows you to reduce the number of triangles rendered for a GameObject as its distance from the Camera increases.
 You use several Meshes and optionally a Billboard Asset, which all represent the same GameObject with decreasing detail in the geometry.
 Each of the Meshes contains a Mesh Renderer component and represents a ‘Mesh LOD level’, while the Billboard Asset has a Billboard Renderer component and represents a ‘Billboard LOD level’.